 GlobalHealth will keep you informed of important changes in our policies, procedures, and benefits.
-The Provider Manual is available on the Provider Tab of the GlobalHealth website, www.GlobalHealth.com
+The Provider Manual is available on the Provider Tab of the GlobalHealth website, www.GlobalHealth.com.

-This Provider Manual is intended for use by GlobalHealth Contracted Providers only and is incorporated by reference as a part of your Provider Participation Agreement or Facility Participation Agreement (Agreement) with GlobalHealth.
+This Provider Manual is intended for use by GlobalHealth Contracted Providers only and is incorporated by reference as a part of your Provider Participation Agreement or Facility Participation Agreement ("Agreement") with GlobalHealth.
 Therefore, your reimbursement may be affected by your compliance with the contents herein.
-The information contained in this Provider Manual is strictly confidential and proprietary to GlobalHealth and may not be copied in whole or part or distributed without the express written consent of GlobalHealth.
+The information contained in this Provider Manual is strictly proprietary to GlobalHealth and may not be copied in whole or part without the express, prior written consent of GlobalHealth.

-GlobalHealth does not discriminate provider participation on the basis of race, ethnicity, national origin, religion, gender or gender identity, age, mental or physical disability within the Service Area.
-No oral statement shall add or take away any terms under the Agreement.
+GlobalHealth does not discriminate provider participation on the basis of race, ethnicity, national origin, religion, gender or gender identity, age, mental or physical disability.
+No oral statement shall add or take away any terms under the Agreement or this Provider Manual.